-A. Open Spaces
+C. Open Spaces

-- 1. Open Space, including in the form of parks, greens, squares, plazas, Playgrounds, pavilions, or recreational fields, shall be located in each neighborhood at a minimum area greater than or equal to 22 percent of all land within each Master Site Plan. - 2.
+- 1. Open Space, including in the form of parks, greens, squares, plazas, Playgrounds, pavilions, or recreational fields, shall be located in each Master Site Plan at a minimum area as required by Section 2.1.C Open Space Requirements. - 2.
 Design Guidelines: Heightened attention shall be paid to the quality of landscape design and function according to the following principles: - a.
 All designated Open Spaces shall be shall be accessible to the public. - b.
 The landscape design shall support and express environmental, cultural, and historical attributes. - c.
 The landscape design shall promote connection with nature, social interaction and mental restoration. - d.
 Views of natural features shall be preserved or maximized. - e.
 The landscape design shall promote connection to surrounding neighborhood resources, amenities and services, and provide for optimum accessibility, safety and way-finding. - f.
 Stormwater management improvements shall be integrated with the final landscape design as aesthetically and visually pleasing design elements. - g.
 Whenever appropriate, landscape design shall promote sustainability awareness and education through interpretive signs, demonstrations and other forms of interpretation.